Brennall/HFH-SRD/Chapter10.md

 ### Placing Monsters

 For each "monster" result obtained on the above table, the Judge must choose or roll for a monster encounter appropriate for the dungeon level it appears on.
 The Wandering Monster tables, below, can be used for this purpose.
-The Judge should begin by rolling on the Dungeon Wandering Monster Level to determine which table to consult.
-The Judge should then consult the Random Monsters by Level table to determine the specific monster and the number appearing.
+The Judge should begin by rolling on the [Dungeon Wandering Monster Level](Chapter10.md#dungeon-wandering-monster-level) to determine which table to consult.
+The Judge should then consult the [Random Monsters by Level](Chapter10.md#random-monsters-by-level) table to determine the specific monster and the number appearing.

-*Example*: The Judge obtained eight "monster" results on the Dungeon Stocking table.
+*Example*: The Judge obtained eight "monster" results on the [Dungeon Stocking](Chapter10.md#dungeon-stocking) table.
 He decides to roll randomly to determine the specific monsters.
-Since this is a single level dungeon, he rolls eight times on the Dungeon Wandering Monster Level table for Dungeon Level 1.
+Since this is a single level dungeon, he rolls eight times on the [Dungeon Wandering Monster Level](Chapter10.md#dungeon-wandering-monster-level) table for Dungeon Level 1.
 The dice indicate that seven of the monster encounters will be of Monster Level 1, and one will be of Monster Level 2.
 Rolling on the Monster Level 1 sub-table, his results are 8, 11, 3, 1, 1, 1, 1, resulting in 4 encounters with 2d4 goblins each; 1 encounter with 1d12 morlocks; 1 encounter with 3d6 giant rats; and 1 encounter with 1d10 stirges.
 Rolling once on the Monster Level 2 sub-table, his result is an 8, indicating an encounter with 1d6 pit vipers.

 Next, the Judge must assign each monster encounter to a room in the dungeon level.
 Monsters generated from a lower-level table might be placed near stairs or other inter-level passages connecting them to their natural level, or surrounding the lair of an intelligent monster from the current dungeon level which employs the lower-level monsters as guards.
 Intelligent monsters from higher-level tables might be placed in hidden or inaccessible areas, while unintelligent powerful monsters might have a whole dungeon area to themselves, shunned by other creatures.

-When placing monsters the Judge should consult the monster entries in Chapter 7 to determine if the monsters are in a lair.
+When placing monsters the Judge should consult the monster entries in Chapter 8 to determine if the monsters are in a lair.
 Monsters with lairs will have treasure, as detailed below in Assigning Treasure.
 For most creatures, such as giant rats or centipedes, the Judge can simply check against the monster's % In Lair to see whether the monsters have a lair in the dungeon or are just temporarily holing up.
 If monsters are in their lair, the Judge can add additional encounters with the same type of monster nearby in order to scale up the number of creatures to the full lair amount, if desired.

 *Example*: The Judge consults the monster entries to find the % In Lair for giant rats (10%), stirges (40%) and pit vipers (none).
 He rolls for % In Lair for the rats and stirges, and determines that the stirges are in a lair.
 A lair of stirges can be as many as 3d12, but he decides to stick with one encounter of 1d10 stirges so as not to overwhelm the dungeon with stirges.